awsdocs/amazon-api-gateway-developer-guide/doc_source/api-key-file-format.md

 apikey1234abcdefghij0123456789,MyFirstApiKey
 ```

 A `Key` value must be between 30 and 128 characters\.
+A `Name` value cannot exceed 1024 characters\.

 An API key file can also have the `Description`, `Enabled`, or `UsagePlanIds` column, as shown in the following example: